cameronenfuego/cameronenfuego.github.io/_posts/2014-04-03-Why-Jesus-Is-a-Terrible-Leader-for-Millennials.md

 ![](../images/awkward.gif)

 It’s been a really long time since I last posted, I’m sorry.
 In all honesty, life’s gotten busy and I haven’t managed my priorities well.
 But enough about me and onto Jesus.
 There’s been a lot of talk in the Church over the concern about what I will call the “millennial exodus.”
 Millennials have been leaving the Church en masse, and few people seem to have a clue what to do about it.
-I’m not saying I do, but I’d like to offer some conjecture as to why Jesus is problematic to my age demographic.
+I’m not saying I do, but I’d like to offer some conjecture as to why Jesus is problematic to my age demographic.<!--more-->

 #### Jesus isn’t safe